basvandenberg/spiceweb/spiceweb/doc/source/features_spice.rst

 Property Composition / Transition / Distribution (CTD)
 ------------------------------------------------------

-The Composition, Transition, Distribution feature is derived from :cite:`li2006`.
+The Composition, Transition, Distribution feature is introduced in :cite:`dubchak1995`, the implementation is based on the description in :cite:`li2006`.

 For these features, the protein sequence is first translated